CloudHealth/cht_api_guide/_partner/customer-account-add.md

     sub-fields:
       - name: enabled
         required: yes
         content: Boolean field that specifies whether partner billing is enabled.
-Default value is `true`.
+Default value is `false`.
       - name: folder
         required: no
         content: String that specifies the prefix of the S3 folder that contains processed customer bills.